 Collaborations: Libération, L’Humanité, Terre sauvage, Alpes magazine, Journal du WWF.

-Fabio Lo Verso, journalist, editor.
-Former correspondent of the newspaper Tribune de Genève, ex editor in chief of the newspaper Courrier, in 2010 Lo Verso founded La Cité, an undependent newspaper financed by its readership which he directed untill 2013 as editor-in-chief.
+Former editor in chief of the newspaper Courrier.
+In 2010 Lo Verso founded La Cité, an independent newspaper financed by its readers.
 Lo Verso is also member in the Council of the foundation Stiftung Qualität in den Medien in Zurich.

-Collaborations: His investigations, especially about corruption in Bulgaria, have been retaken by the following media: The Wall Street Journal, The Economist, New York Times, Financial Times, Reuters, Euronews, ARD, ARTE et Slate.
+His investigations, especially about corruption in Bulgaria, have been retaken by: The Wall Street Journal, The Economist, New York Times, Financial Times, Reuters, Euronews, ARD, ARTE et Slate…